 The Alapaha Blue Blood Bulldog is a rare breed that boasts having a distinct and unique look about them which is thought to be very much like the bulldogs of times long past.
-There is quite a bit of controversy as to how the breed first came about, but what is known is that these charming dogs are extremely versatile and make wonderful companions and family pets.
-However, anyone wishing to share their home with a Alapaha Blue Blood Bulldog would need to register their interest with breeders because very few well-bred puppies become available every year.
+There is quite a bit of controversy as to how the breed first came about but what is known is that these charming dogs are extremely versatile and make wonderful companions and family pets.
+However anyone wishing to share their home with a Alapaha Blue Blood Bulldog would need to register their interest with breeders because very few well-bred puppies become available every year.

-The Alapaha has been known by several other names which includes Cowdog, and Catahoula Bulldog.
-Thanks to the endeavours of breed enthusiasts based in the American South, these handsome dogs were saved from extinction when a serious breeding programme was set in place and they were given the name Alapaha Blue Blood Bulldog before the club established a breed standard.
+The Alapaha has been known by several other names which includes Cowdog and Catahoula Bulldog.
+Thanks to the endeavours of breed enthusiasts based in the American South these handsome dogs were saved from extinction when a serious breeding programme was set in place and they were given the name Alapaha Blue Blood Bulldog before the club established a breed standard.

 They have always been referred to as "catch dogs" because they were used to drive quarry or livestock towards hunters so they could capture them.
-These powerful dogs have always remained a popular choice in America, but they are still thought of as a "rare" breed even in the States.
-Up until now, the Alapaha has not been recognised by The Kennel Club and the breed remains a lot less popular in the UK as compared with other native Bulldog breeds.
+These powerful dogs have always remained a popular choice in America but they are still thought of as a "rare" breed even in the States.
+Up until now the Alapaha has not been recognised by The Kennel Club (October 2017) but their popularity over recent times has increased to such an extent that Alapaha Blue Blood Bulldogs are high on the list of being preferred family pets and companions in the UK.

-Height at the withers: Males 48 - 66 cm, Females 48 - 66 cm at the withers
+Height at the withers: Males 48 - 66 cm Females 48 - 66 cm at the withers

-Average weight: Males 30 - 45 kg, Females 25 - 30 kg
+Average weight: Males 30 - 45 kg Females 25 - 30 kg

 Their necks are muscular and powerful with a slight arch at the crest before tapering gently from the shoulders to a dog's head.
 Dogs often have a slight dewlap on their necks.
 Shoulders are extremely strong and well-muscled with shoulder blades being well laid back.
 Front legs are heavily boned and muscular.